OreOliciouZ/MotD.md/Space Engineers.md

 * Treat everyone with respect, do not insult players
 * No exploit using
 * No offline player grid raids
-* Voxels will reset every friday
+* Voxels will reset every restart around players and grids starting to reset from a distance of 2km
 * You can use the [Hangar](https://steamcommunity.com/sharedfiles/filedetails/?id=2015575529) mod to store for free your grids
 * All grids will be autohangar after 7 days of inactivity and remain for another 30 days in the hangar
 * No custom name Large/Small/Static grid will be removed automatically every 30min, you can use !cw autoname to avoid deletion